mmm111mmm/inacityinthefuture/01-bool-compare-if/7-else-if-else.md

 ```
 If it is a weekday I will go to work.
-But if it is not a weekday, but there is a work emergency, I will go to work.
+If it is not a weekday, but there is a work emergency, I will go to work.
-But if it is not a weekday, and there is no work emergency, but I want to do more work, I will go to work.
+If it is not a weekday, and there is no work emergency, but I want to do more work, I will go to work.
 Else I will stay at home.
 ```

 The middle two lines are new.
-Java support this with an `if else` statement.
+Java support this with `if else` statements.

 ## Excersise